ErinsMatthew/compare-lastpass-export-to-bitwarden/README.md

 This script will compare items exported from LastPass using [lastpass-export](https://github.com/ErinsMatthew/lastpass-export) to those in a Bitwarden vault using the [Bitwarden CLI](https://bitwarden.com/help/cli/).
+It does so by first converting the item into a Bitwarden JSON format, and then performing a standard diff.

 ## Execution